 PRINCIPAL DOCUMENTS

 This section, together with the Listing Particulars, lists principal documents relating to the Series 2016-5 Notes.
-Copies of the Servicer Agreement, HoldCo Loan Agreement and Collateral Advisor Agreement are available for inspection during normal business hours at the registered office of the Issuer.
-The Noteholders are bound by, and are deemed to have notice of all the provisions of the Servicer Agreement, HoldCo Loan Agreement and Collateral Advisor Agreement.
+Copies of the Servicer Agreement, HoldCo Loan Agreement and Asset Servicing Agreement are available for inspection during normal business hours at the registered office of the Issuer.
+The Noteholders are bound by, and are deemed to have notice of all the provisions of the Servicer Agreement, HoldCo Loan Agreement and Asset Servicing Agreement.

 Asset Acquisition Criteria

-Pursuant to the Collateral Advisor Agreement, the Collateral Advisor will make recommendations to HoldCo on the use of the HoldCo Loans and the types of assets to be acquired by HoldCo.
+Pursuant to the Asset Servicing Agreement, the Collateral Advisor will make recommendations on the use of the HoldCo Loans and the types of assets to be acquired which are secured on behalf of the HoldCo.
 The Collateral Advisor will only recommend the acquisition of assets which meet the following criteria:

 The lease, residual agreement or invoice discounting agreement are in an agreed form;